ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 # Adding and deleting prefix filters
 {: #adding-prefix-filters}

-Prefix filtering allows you to set an ordered list of prefix route filters for a transit gateway connection.
+With prefix filtering, you can set an ordered list of prefix route filters for a transit gateway connection.
 {: shortdesc}

 ## Before you begin
 {: #adding-prefix-filters-begin}

-Make sure that you review the following considerations before creating a prefix filter:
+Make sure that you review the following considerations before you create a prefix filter:

 * Only users in the account that contains the network can filter prefixes of that network.
 * You cannot filter incoming prefixes from another account.
 * Prefix filters in the list are processed sequentially.
 You can modify the order at any time.
 * Review the [prefix service limits](/docs/transit-gateway?topic=transit-gateway-helpful-tips#service-limits) for transit gateways.
 * For cross-account connections, only the account owner of the respective connection can modify prefix filters.
-Other accounts can view the connection, but cannot modify filters.
+Other accounts can view the connection, but cannot modify the filters.
 * GRE Tunnel configurations are not implemented as connections.
-Instead, their routes are learned directly on BGP sessions established over the tunnel.
+Instead, their routes are learned directly on BGP sessions that are established over the tunnel.
 For this reason, prefix filtering is not enabled for these connections.
 * If you select **Request connection to a network in another account** as the connect reach option, you cannot set prefix filters because you are not the network owner of the connection.
-You must set the prefix filter on the account that owns the connection.
+Set the prefix filter on the account that owns the connection.
 * Prefix filter subnet masks are specific.
-For example, a rule defined as `10.10.20.0/24` does not match with subnet `10.10.20.0/28` or any other subnet prefix.
+For example, a rule that is defined as `10.10.20.0/24` does not match with subnet `10.10.20.0/28` or any other subnet prefix.

 ## Working with prefix filters in the UI
 {: #adding-prefix-filters-ui}